sschuhmi/FootballStatisticsInAwsSagemaker/proposal.md

 <!-- Student briefly details background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited.
 A discussion of the student's personal motivation for investigating a particular problem in the domain is encouraged but not required. -->

+In modern football, data in shape of match statistics is comprehensive and vital to understand why

 ## 2. Problem Statement

 <!-- Student clearly describes the problem that is to be solved.
 The problem is well defined and has at least one relevant potential solution.
 Additionally, the problem is quantifiable, measurable, and replicable. -->